KodaZenji/baseMatch/README.md

-BaseMatch – What is this?

 BaseMatch is a dating mini-app designed to reduce ghosting through accountability and commitment.

-You sign up with your email and connect a crypto wallet.
+You sign up with your email and connect a crypto wallet/ OR with your wallet and then you verify email later

+Important: Only accounts with email and wallet verified show in discovery page

+The Flow:

+When two people Match , a mutual chat window is dedidcated to them.
+All chats are encyted using almost military grade encryption so only you and your match can read your messages

-When two people agree on a date, both stake a small amount to show intent and seriousness.
+Agree on a date, both stake an optipnal small amount to show intent and seriousness.

 ---